 What the Dental Experts Say

-Dental health experts advise keeping pet kisses to a minimum and brushing or flossing your teeth after coming into contact with your pet’s mouth.
+Dental health experts like this reliable dentist in Leominster advise keeping pet kisses to a minimum and brushing or flossing your teeth after coming into contact with your pet’s mouth.
 The parasites and bacteria they can harbour will not boost your immune system, no matter how harmless you think they are.

 These parasites and bacteria will cause many intestinal diseases.
 They can transfer damaging bacteria to your teeth and gums, causing gum disease.
 Severe gum disease will affect the tissues that support teeth and hold them in place.
 If you leave these untreated, the jawbone can decay, opening up spaces between the gums and teeth, resulting in tooth loss.